Surender-Nadar/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
-This Project is made using SQL in my college days
+This Project is made using SQL in my college days.
-It contains the following
+It contains the following:
   # ER DIAGRAM
   # INFORMATION OF ENTITIES
   # RELATIONAL SCHEMAS